lcpsychadmin/ConversionCentral/README.md

 Each endpoint supports the complete CRUD surface and enforces foreign key integrity across execution contexts, approvals, and users.

+#### Per-Application Schemas

+Constructed tables now live inside the owning application's schema so enrichment data stays alongside its source system artifacts.
+Set `constructed_schema_name` (Databricks) and `constructed_sql_schema_name` (SQL Server) on the `/systems` resource to override the schema that new tables use; otherwise, the system's display `name` is sanitized and used, falling back to `physical_name` only when necessary.
+Every constructed table exposes a `schema_name` field so API clients and tooling can confirm where Databricks and SQL Server tables were created.
+Existing environments should run the latest Alembic migration plus `alembic upgrade head` to backfill schema names before enabling the feature.

 ### Security Endpoints

 Role-based access can now be enforced per process area to control who may view or edit migration assets.